stevensouza/periodicity/README.md

 # App that let's you play with periodicity by default where each pixel is 1 hour of the day and 365 days are displayed (24*365)

+To run:
-To run: java -jar target/periodicity-0.0.1-SNAPSHOT.jar
+java -jar target/periodicity-0.0.1-SNAPSHOT.jar
+   or
+mvn spring-boot:run

 This will pull up a command shell and from here you can execute commands.